Heaven or Las Vegas (song)

-"Heaven or Las Vegas" is a song by Scottish band Cocteau Twins.
-It was released by Capitol Records in October 1990 as the second single from the Heaven or Las Vegas album.
-The song has been described as dream pop.

-In the United States, the song reached No. 9 on Billboards Modern Rock Tracks chart in 1991.
+"Heaven or Las Vegas" is a song by Scottish band Cocteau Twins from the album of the same name.
+Described as dream pop, the song became popular on alternative rock radio stations in the US and reached No. 9 on Billboards Modern Rock Tracks chart in 1991.
 The track has been recognized as one of the greatest accomplishments in the genre of dream pop as well as one of the Cocteau Twins' signature songs.
-A music video for the song was released.
+A music video for the song was released for media to promote the album.

-Composition
+Background

 Cocteau Twins guitarist Robin Guthrie used four electric guitars during the recording of "Heaven or Las Vegas", including a 1959 Jazzmaster, a 1959 Stratocaster, a PRS guitar and a modified Levinson Blade JM during the track's slide guitar solo, which has been said to have "encapsulated the band’s staggering confidence in arrangements and execution."
 Bassist Simon Raymonde referred to Guthrie as a "mix king" and a "sonic master" for his work on the track.

 "The drum machine programming is all down to Mr. Guthrie.
 He has always been a frustrated drummer.
 And ever since we started recording together, from the very first drum machines you could programme, that was always his big obsession, that would be the first thing he would start off with.
 But to run you through the Cocteau Twins' recording process, we would get in the studio, have a chat about what sort of song we wanted to do: fast, slow, medium, whatever.
 Robin would sit at the drum machine for two minutes, put together some kind of pattern, we’d record it in a loop and then just plug guitars in – or sit at the piano – and jam.
 And then we would record it and that would be the song."